 - The Matching Gift Research Report [From Top Nonprofits].
 Check out the full study here!
 We referenced some of our favorite matching gift operational stats in this guide.
 However, the complete research report shares in-depth analysis of thirty leading nonprofit fundraisers that you won’t want to miss.

-- 14 Important Questions to Ask About Matching Gifts.
+- 14 Important Matching Gifts Questions You Need to Ask.
 Got questions?
 We have answers.
 Explore the basics of corporate matching gifts and how to leverage the opportunity for your team in this guide.
 The more you know, the better you can optimize your nonprofit’s efforts to drive results.

 - 19 Matching Gift Companies with Impactful Programs.
 Get familiar with some of the most prominent matching gift programs and see if your donors work for these companies.
 View guidelines and initiatives for employers like General Electric, Coca-Cola, Home Depot, and more.